sydney-australia-feature

 • Other Locations: None

-Situated within the very laidback and aptly named ‘OziVillage’, this AirBnB long or short-term shared coliving and coworking property is excellent for travelling students and digital nomads.
-With its location, several of Victoria’s trendiest restaurants and boutique stores are within walking distance.
+Situated within the very laidback and aptly named ‘OziVillage’, this AirBnB long or short-term shared coliving and coworking property is excellent for traveling students and remote workers.
+With its location, several of Victoria’s trendiest restaurants, coffee shops, and boutique stores are within walking distance.

-What we liked: The homely atmosphere is excellent for a true home-away-from-home coliving experience.
+What we liked: The homely atmosphere is excellent for a true home-away-from-home coliving experience and a great place to make meaningful connections.

 Check Availability | Airbnb.com